Director of the ZNZ

 Fax +41 44 635 6874

-As part of the NCCR-Neuro project 1 (Stem cells) our group contributes to a research project aiming at unraveling the role of GABAergic transmission in the regulation of adult neurogenesis.
+In this context, adult neurogenesis represents a powerful model to investigate the role of GABAergic transmission in the regulation of neuronal proliferation, differentiation, and synaptic integration.
+Perturbing GABAergic signaling by targeted mutagenesis or over-expression/silencing of mutant synaptic proteins selectively in adult born neurons allows investigating their effects in a physiologically normal environment.
 This work is conducted in mice lacking specific GABAA receptor subtypes and uses retro- and lentiviruses for transfecting newborn cells, followed by morphological and functional analysis.

 Immunohistochemistry: single and multiple labeling studies in tissue sections and cell cultures; immunoelectron microscopy; in situ hybridization histochemistry

-Molecular Biology; protein biochemistry; primary neuron culture and transfection by magnetofection
+Molecular Biology; protein biochemistry; cell line (COS, HEK, Hela) cultures, rat primary neuron cultures, transfection by magnetofection

 Microscopy and imaging: Confocal laser scanning microscopy and epifluorescence microscopy; live-imaging of cultured neurons; computer-based image analysis and densitometry

-Main equipment: Zeiss LSM 710 Zen and LSM 510 Meta confocal laser scanning microscopes; Zeiss Apotome; Leica inverse microscope for live-cell microscopy; image analysis systems (MCID, ImageJ, Imaris); standard equipment for molecular biology, biochemistry, histology and autoradiography, cryostat, microtome, cell culture facilities.
+Main equipment: Zeiss LSM 710 Zen and LSM 700 Zen confocal laser scanning microscopes; Zeiss Apotome; Leica inverse microscope for live-cell microscopy; image analysis systems (MCID, Mercator, ImageJ, Imaris); standard equipment for molecular biology, biochemistry, histology and autoradiography, cryostat, microtome, cell culture facilities.

 All major protocols used in our laboratory can be downloaded from our website (see link below)